Package delivery: Recipients

 Recipients, if they are to receive packages in a timely and appropriate manner, must accommodate carriers.
-With the rise of the sharing economy multiple family dwelling with restricted access face difficulties due to increasing volume of deliveries, some of which, such as food, may be time-sensitive.
+With the rise of the sharing economy multiple family dwellings with restricted access face difficulties due to the increasing volume of deliveries, some of which, such as food, may be time-sensitive.
 Some have built storage rooms for packages and installed refrigerators.

-Recipients often choose to use a high capacity "parcel box" which will store large numbers of items and mail at the same time.
+Recipients often choose to use a high-capacity "parcel box" which will store large numbers of items and mail at the same time.
 Deposited items are securely stored with the use of internal security baffles which allow parcels to drop down into the lower portions of the box whilst restricting the theft of items through the aperture opening.